SciFracX/FractionalDiffEq.jl/docs/src/multiterm.md

 # Multi term FDE

-By specifying different order in the equation, we can handle multi-term differential equations now!
+By specifying different orders in the equation, we can handle multi-term differential equations now!

 Let's see if we have an initial value problem with multiple terms derivative containing both fractional and integer, we can use the **FODEMatrixDiscrete** algorithm to solve the equation.

-All we have to do is passing the parameters and orders of the fractional ordinary differential equation to the API ```solve``` as two arrays.
+All we have to do is pass the parameters and orders of the fractional ordinary differential equation to the API ```solve``` as two arrays.

 !!! warning "The parameters and orders array must have the same length"
-    When we are using ```FODEMatrixDiscrete``` to solve the problem, please note we should keep the parameters array and orders array must have the same length.
+    When we are using ```FODEMatrixDiscrete``` to solve the problem, please note we should keep the parameters and orders array must have the same length.

 ## Detailed Usage